How To Get In A Proper Offensive Lineman Stance

 Others have the coaching cue low man wins ingrained in their head, and as a result, they get so low that they have to raise post-snap or lose the ability to move effectively coming out of their stance.

-An effective way to determine the proper stance depth is to start an athletic position with your palms on your front hip flexors.
+An effective way to determine the proper stance depth is to start in an athletic position with your palms on your front hip flexors.

 Hip Alignment